Boundary condition and reflection anomaly in $2+1$ dimensions: Boundary conditions preserving some non-anomalous symmetries

 Note that these transformations are antilinear.
 By performing Wick rotation, these symmetries are analytically continued to $R,\tilde R,CR,\widetilde{CR}$ respectively.

-The groups in the lower row of Tab.~\ref{tab_anm} is understood as follows.
-Each element of the group corresponds to one type of the anomalous theories, and the identity element corresponds to non-anomalous theories.
-The direct product of theories obey the group multiplication law.
+The groups in the lower row of Tab.~\ref{tab_anm} are understood as follows.
+Each element of the group corresponds to one set of theories with the same anomaly, and the identity element corresponds to non-anomalous theories.
+The direct product of theories obeys the group multiplication law.
 For $R$ symmetry, the single massless Majorana fermion theory corresponds to the generator of $\mathbb Z_{16}$, and its 16th power, the 16 Majorana fermion theory, has no anomaly.
 For $U(1)\times R$ symmetry, the single Dirac theory generates the factor $\mathbb Z_8$.
 The other factor $\mathbb Z_2$ is generated by a surface theory of a bosonic SPT phase\cite{Wang2014a}.
 For $U(1)\rtimes CR$ symmetry, the single Dirac theory generates a factor $\mathbb Z_2$.
 The other factors $\mathbb Z_2^2$ correspond to bosonic SPT phases\cite{Wang2014}.
 For $U(1)\rtimes \widetilde{CR}$ symmetry, the anomaly $\mathbb Z_2$ corresponds to a bosonic SPT phase\cite{Wang2014a}.
 We will not consider surface theories of bosonic SPT phases in this paper.